-Sitting like a beacon in the middle of the San Francisco Bay is Alcatraz Island.
-Though most prominently known for the years it served as a maximum security prison, the “Rock’s” history stretches far beyond those infamous days, and its legends and stories continue to find their way into American lore, complete with a number of ghosts who are said to remain upon the island.
+Sitting like a beacon in the middle of the San Francisco Bay of California is Alcatraz Island.
+Though most prominently known for the years it served as a maximum-security prison, the “Rock’s” history stretches far beyond those infamous days, and its legends and stories continue to find their way into American lore.

 History of Alcatraz

 In 1848, after the end of the Mexican-American War, California, along with the island, came under the control of the United States.
-It wasn’t long before the U.S. Army realized the strategic position of the island as a defensive position for the San Francisco Bay and began the work of building a fortress atop the sandstone outcropping in 1853.
-Construction began with a temporary wharf, shops, barracks and offices.
-Incorporating the ruggedness of the land into the defense plan, the laborers blasted the rock and laid brick and stone to create steep walls around the island.
+It wasn’t long before the U.S. Army realized the strategic position of the island as a defensive site for the San Francisco Bay and began the work of building a fortress atop the sandstone outcropping in 1853.
+Construction began with a temporary wharf, shops, barracks, and offices.
+Incorporating the land’s ruggedness into the defense plan, the laborers blasted the rock and laid brick and stone to create steep walls around the island.
 By 1854, the lighthouse was completed and eleven cannons were mounted.